mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 We'd never discussed custom illustrations, but it seemed like a small amount of work, so I just let it go.

-A few weeks later, WebAgency showed me their progress, and they had made zero changes to the logo and branding.
+A few weeks later, WebAgency called a meeting to share their progress, and they hadn't made any progress at all on the logo or branding.
 They were just showing me design ideas for the website.

 "To be clear, the project is still a rebranding and not a redesign, right?," I asked.